 Omega 3 Supplements May Protect Against Hearing Loss

-Protecting yourself against hearing loss could be as simple as including more fish in your diet!
+Protecting your customers from hearing loss could be as simple as adding an omega 3 supplement to your product line !
 In addition to the long list of established health benefits associated with omega 3 supplements, the latest research indicates that two servings of omega-3 fatty acids (found in fatty fish) could help minimize the risk of age-related hearing loss by up to 42 percent.

 In the study conducted by the University of Sydney, scientists collected dietary data of 2,956 participants over the age of 50.
 Not only was there an inverse association between increased intake of omega-3′s and hearing loss, but findings showed that dietary intervention through omega-3 supplements may also help prevent or slow the progression of age-related hearing loss.
 1

 What Age Group Is Most Affected By Hearing Loss?

 According to the National Health Survey, the most common sensory disorder is hearing loss which affects 40 percent of Americans over the age of 65.
 Approximately 17 percent of the American adult population suffers from some degree of hearing loss, with men more than women being affected.
 Hearing loss is also related to your age.
 The older you are the greater your risk of hearing loss.
 Hearing impairment occurs in:

 - 18 percent of American adults aged 45-64